 Sudden episodes of intense pain that are not controlled by a patient’s existing narcotic medication—called breakthrough pain—can be unnerving and affect quality of life.

-The pain flares typically reach their peak within 5 to 15 minutes and often have no clear cause.4
+The pain flares typically reach their peak within 5 to 15 minutes and often have no clear cause.
+1 Smith HS.
+Considerations in selecting rapid-onset opioids for the management of breakthrough pain.
+J Pain Res.
+2013;6:189-200.

 Learning more about breakthrough pain and strategies to alleviate it can help reduce the pain.
 A possible secondary benefit may be feeling more in control and relying less on medications.